 Where Are We?

-Crews have thus far excavated and paved approximately six miles of new westbound lanes and both directions of traffic were recently shifted to westbound lanes in the Stagecoach area.
+Crews have thus far excavated and paved approximately nine miles of new westbound lanes.

 The U.S. 50 Phase 2 Widening Project is funded by federal and state funding.
 The estimated construction cost is $55 million.